 - Full completion of the Fellowship program

-- Timely submission of monthly and quarterly reports and deliverables
+- Timely submission of monthly and quarterly reports and other program deliverables

-- Completion of at least regular posts on the AIF Fellowship blog
+- Contribution of regular posts on the AIF Blog

 - Completion of end of service documents and presentations